hschneider/neutralino-ext-bun/README.md

 - Add **BUN.run(function_name, data) to main.js** to run Bun functions from Neutralino.
 - Add **event listeners to main.js**, to fetch result data from Bun.

+## macOS: Embedding Bun into an App-Bundle

+The Bun runtime is extremely optimized for each architecture.
+As a result, you need different Bun binaries for Intel and Apple Silicon.
+So the x64 binary won't run in an arm64 environment, even with Rosetta enabled.

+Keep this in mind for your build process, when embedding Bun in your app-bundle.

 ## main.js explained

 ```JS